osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Inspired by Brain Damage's 'Super Tracer +' :)
         - Nitro - faster moving fuel that costs more

+    Weapons Removed or Made Unpurchaseable due to lack of use, redundancy or ineffectiveness
+        - Bouncing Betty
+        - Bunny Bomb
+        - Quicksand
+        - Instamountain
+        - Ring Of Dirt
+        - Landscaper
+        - Fire Ants
+        - Dirt Charge

     Other Accessory Changes:
         - Sat.
 Strike:
             - Tweaked aiming methods some more, works better against shields